ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-pagination/index.md

 - Expanding a group will push rows to the next page to limit the total number of rows to 10.

 <note>
-When `paginateChildRows=true` the Grid automatically disables Group Rows Sticky, see: [Suppressing Sticky Groups](../grouping/#suppressing-sticky-groups).
+When `paginateChildRows=true` the Grid automatically disables Group Rows Sticky, see: [suppressGroupRowsSticky](../grid-options/#reference-rowGrouping-suppressGroupRowsSticky).
 </note>

 <grid-example title='Grouping Paginate Child Rows' name='grouping-paginate-child-rows' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping" ] }'></grid-example>